 You should also thoroughly clean all the components between crops.

 Some hydroponics methods are also more susceptible to algae growth.
-Passive hydroponics, which relies on stagnating water, are more likely to promote algae growth and bacteria.
+Passive hydroponics, which relies on stagnating water, is more likely to promote algae growth and bacteria.

 The NFT systems and deep-water culture (DWC) systems use a continuous flow of water, which reduces the risk of algae.